Jorrit05/uva-shared/assignment2/assignment-2.md

 __Q7:In either Java or Scala, is Akka a compiled or interpreted language?
 Explain how you concluded this.
 If interpreted, in what programming language is the interpreter written?
 If compiled, what is the target language instruction set of the compiler?__

+Akka can be used within Java and Scala.
+Java and Scala both compile to bytecode which is interpreted by the Java Virtual Machine.
+In this way you could argue that the toolkit Akka can be described as an compiled and interpreted language.
+Because the JVM is platform dependent it can be written in several languages.
+The Oracle JVM is written in C/C++ <sup>2</sup>https://docs.oracle.com/javase/specs/jvms/se7/html/

 __Q8: In either Java or Scala, is Akka statically or dynamically typed?
 How did you conclude this?__